open0x20/api-dnsmasq-dynconf/README.md

 | PUT    | /add    | Adds an entry to /etc/dnsmasq.d/custom.conf                              |
 | POST   | /delete | Removes an entry from /etc/dnsmasq.d/custom.conf                         |

-Every request (except to /list, which is public) requires the following payload:
+Every request (except /list, which is public) requires the following payload:
 ```
 {
     "name": "",